UoMResearchIT/r-tidyverse-digital-humanities/_episodes/09-functions.md

 {: .r}
 which is `TRUE`, so the filter won't do anything!

-We need a way of telling the function that the first `year` belongs to the data.
+We need a way of telling the function that the first `year` "belongs" to the data.
 We can do this with the `.data` pronoun:

 ~~~